Solving the Energy Crisis by Mobilizing Women Entrepreneurs

 Esther’s story demonstrates that when given the right resources, women can be empowered to drive their businesses forward and provide themselves, their families and their communities with clean energy solutions.

-With a $100,000 grant from the U.S. African Development Foundation, Joyce is establishing rural distribution hubs in five regions across Kenya.
+With a $100,000 grant from the U.S. African Development Foundation, a Power Africa partner, Joyce is establishing rural distribution hubs in five regions across Kenya.
 Joyce is looking towards the future, with plans to expand out of Kenya: “Success for me is providing a platform where I can work with other women to solve global challenges through homegrown solutions.
 When every household in Kenya in the five regions where we work is electrified and can use clean cooking fuel, then we will have achieved success.”

 To read Joyce's full interview on how Boma Safi is empowering women, click here.